Arafat-hossain-Rifat/Wikipedia-PDF-Download-Automation-with-Selenium-using-Aquality-/README.md

   PDF button on the Article page.

 Step3) Download file from Download as PDF page.
-Expected result) File (with the name provided on Download as
+Expected result: File (with the name provided on Download as
 PDF page) is downloaded.